Mike MacDougal

-Robert Meiklejohn MacDougal (born March 5, 1977) is a former relief pitcher in professional baseball.
+Robert Meiklejohn MacDougal (born March 5, 1977) is an American former professional baseball player who was a relief pitcher.
 He is a switch hitter and throws right-handed.
 He played in Major League Baseball (MLB) for the Kansas City Royals, Chicago White Sox, Washington Nationals, St. Louis Cardinals and Los Angeles Dodgers.

 His pitch selection include a fastball in the 95-98 mph range, a slider, curve, and a changeup used only occasionally.

 Amateur career

 Born in Las Vegas, Nevada, MacDougal graduated from Mesa High School in Mesa, Arizona, and attended Wake Forest University, where he pitched for the Wake Forest Demon Deacons baseball team.
 In 1997, he played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League, was named a league all-star, and returned to the league in 1998 to play with the Chatham A's.

 He was selected in the 22nd round (651st overall) of the 1996 Major League Baseball draft and the 17th round of the 1998 Major League Baseball draft by the Baltimore Orioles, but did not sign on either occasion.